microsoft/vscode-remote-try-go/README.md

 1. **Edit:**
    - Open `server.go`
    - Try adding some code and check out the language features.
+   - Notice the Go extension is already installed in the container since the `.devcontainer/devcontainer.json` lists `"golang.Go"` as an extension to install automatically when the container is created.
 2. **Terminal:** Press <kbd>ctrl</kbd>+<kbd>shift</kbd>+<kbd>\`</kbd> and type `uname` and other Linux commands from the terminal window.
 3. **Build, Run, and Debug:**
    - Open `server.go`